Post Summary: 20 Genius Car Camping Hacks For Your Next Road Trip

 Going on a road trip?

-We totally get it – according to Outbound Living’s van statistics, it’s an extremely popular way to travel and live these days, especially on the West Coast!
+We totally get it – it’s an extremely popular way to travel and live these days, especially on the West Coast!

 If you’ve been dying to convert your own van, or at least pieces of it, we’re sharing some of the best car camping hacks we’ve used and loved!

 We’ve traveled in a converted van for 10-days, learned how to sleep in our car comfortably and safely, as well as in our own Mazda CX-5 traveling the American Southwest, and these car camping hacks helped make our life in the car much easier.

 In this post, we’ll share with you sleeping tips, cooking tricks, and hacks to make life on the road fun and worthwhile!

 20 Brilliant Car Camping Hacks For Your Next Road Trip

-1. The Most Important Car Camping Hack: Pack A Camping Bin
+1. Essential For Car Camping Hacks: Pack In A Camping Bin

 Earlier this year, when we were planning our Southwest road trip route, we went to Lowe’s and bought a huge bin to store all our camping gear.
 Now, REI makes these 100L and 140L Packaway bins, that are collapsible to save a TON of space when on the road!